Mathnerd314/stroscot/docs/Commentary/Code-Generation.rst

 Interpreting LLVM is slow.
 High level abstractions are chopped up into lots of small low-level instructions.
 The interpreter has to execute a relatively large number of instructions to do virtual method calls.
 Languages built for interpretation use fewer more expensive instructions, and have lower per-instruction  overhead.

-JITing is fast compared to static C compilers, but it's not fast compared to real JIT compilers.
+JITing LLVM is faster than static C compilers, but it's not fast compared to real JIT compilers.
 It requires recognizing patterns in groups of instructions, and then emitting code for the patterns.
 This works, but it's more involved than a simple template generator.

 LLVM IR isn't capable of representing necessary semantic information for high level languages such as Objective-C without embedding the information into it using hacky mechanisms.
 Existing transformations reverse-engineer Objective C out of the lowered code, which isn't guaranteed to be safe by LLVM IR rules alone and only works if the Objective C frontend generated the IR.